Corporate governance

 6. General meetings

-The Company has decided to apply the Swedish Code by using English only for all communication, including the notice, as the ownership structure warrants it.
-The same applies to the minutes of the meeting.
-The Swedish Code will be applied when verifying and signing the minutes of shareholder meetings.
-A shareholder, or a proxy representative of a shareholder, who is neither a member of the Board nor an employee of the Company is to be appointed to verify and sign the minutes of shareholder meetings.
+The company uses English only for all communication, including the notice and the minutes of the meeting.
+A shareholder, or a proxy representative of a shareholder, who is neither a member of the board nor an employee of the company is to be appointed to verify and sign the minutes.
+The company’s chairman attends shareholder meetings, and the company further aims to meet the requirements in the Swedish code regarding other members of the board, the CEO, the nomination committee and the company’s auditors attending the annual meeting of shareholders.

 7. Nomination committee